-From the mountains to the desert, Telluride and Sedona are the perfect adventure destinations for when the weather turns warm.
+From the mountains to the desert, Telluride and Sedona are perfect adventure destinations for when the weather turns warm.

 Telluride.
 The most Colorado place on earth.